ogradyc01/GoldenCheetah/FAQ-SEASONS-AND-EVENTS.md

 Please note that events can only be created when a user season is selected, since events are associated with a particular season.

+### How do i short my events list?

+If you want to change the order of your events in your events list, you must do it manually by editing the file **seasons.xml**.
+In Windows, this file is located in the following directory:
+C:\Users\YOU\AppData\Local\GoldenCheetah\YOU\config